MicrosoftDocs/azure-dev-docs/articles/ansible/install-on-linux-vm.md

     Replace the `<password>` your password.

-1. Geth the public Ip address of the Azure virtual machine.
+1. Get the public Ip address of the Azure virtual machine.

     # [Azure CLI](#tab/azure-cli)